The Barrett Family

 I continued to research and became voracious for information to back up my revelation experience with actual facts.
 And, boy, did I ever find some facts.
 The more I started to dig, the more it became apparent that a whole-food plant-based diet was the answer to every problem.
 Not only was it THE way for humans to be eating to thrive but, it was kind and compassionate.
 I liked being kind and compassionate.
 I started to learn about the environmental degradation that occurs with factory farming.
 And, with every new bit of knowledge, the noose tightened.

 Finally, in December of 2017, I was at the bottom.
 I couldn’t do it anymore.
 I couldn’t send calves to the sale barn.
 Working in the chicken houses became nightmarish.
 The sorrow I felt for their condition, the pain I felt when they all were sent to slaughter was no longer something I could transcend.
 I couldn’t un-know what I knew.
 I couldn’t un-see what I’d seen.
-I couldn’t deny what I was experiencing in a body that was thriving from discontinuing to consume these animals.
+I couldn’t deny what I was experiencing in a body that was thriving on plants.
 Everything in me wanted to embrace the truth but I was living in the middle of this horrible, incredible lie.

 One very cold and dark day, I sat down with all my brokenness, confusion, and desperation and wrote a letter to the universe asking for help.
 There was an intrinsic knowing that we would never be able to dig out of this alone.
-And, it turns out, there are lots of people out there who were willing to help us out of our situation.
+And, it turns out, there were people out there willing to help us out of our situation.

-This brings me to when I met Renee from Rowdy Girl Sanctuary.
+This leads me to when I met Renee, Director of Rowdy Girl Sanctuary and the Rancher Advocacy Program.
 The story is long and winding but, it ultimately led us to exactly the right people at exactly the right time.
 Renee came into our lives at a time of great distress.
 We took a leap of faith in September of 2018 and cancelled our contract with the company for whom we were raising chickens and, we stopped breeding and selling cattle.
 This left us with zero income and no way to take care of the existing herd except with what we already had.
 Hay started to run out quickly and we had no way of buying more.

 When I contacted Renee to tell her about our situation, she was at my farm the very next day organizing and executing a fund raiser to get us hay.
 The next 24 hours were a whirlwind of generosity and we met our fundraising goal, bought hay, and had money left over to buy diesel.
-The logistics of how this all played out still baffles me but, she made it all happen.
+The logistics of how this all played out still baffles me.